gardener/gardener/docs/proposals/01-extensibility.md

 Some CRDs might have a `.spec.providerConfig` or a `.status.providerStatus` field containing controller-specific information that is treated opaque by Gardener and will only be copied to dependent or depending CRDs.

-##### DNS records
+##### DNS Records

-Every Shoot needs two DNS records (or three, depending on whether nginx-ingress addon is enabled), one so-called "internal" record that Gardener uses in the kubeconfigs of the Shoot cluster's system components, and one so-called "external" record which is used in the kubeconfig provided to the user.
+Every Shoot needs two DNS records (or three, depending on whether the nginx-ingress addon is enabled), one so-called "internal" record that Gardener uses in the kubeconfigs of the Shoot cluster's system components, and one so-called "external" record which is used in the kubeconfig provided to the user.

 ```yaml
 ---